jpolo/laptop/README.md

 - Prune unused data

 NPM, docker, mobile development can be quite greedy on disk space.
 Launch this command regularly to avoid to be out of free disk space.

+### Create your laptop tool for your company !

+1. Fork this repository
+2. Copy `profile/default` to `profile/{{my-company-profile}}`
+3. Customize the installer script `install.sh`
+4. Update the `README.md` installation instructions

+## Contributing

+Original repository is hosted at [https://github.com/jpolo]()

+Contributions are welcome especially when :

+- adding documentation to the laptop shell library `./src/functions`
+- adding new capabilities / support for the tool
+- reporting / fixing security issues

+## Funding

+If you like this repository and it made you win a lot of time / money (by not hiring a devops for example :) ), you may consider a small donation to help me maintaining this repository [Link to my profile](https://github.com/jpolo#-donate).

 [asdf-vm]: https://github.com/asdf-vm/asdf
 [Git]: https://git-scm.com/